 Medical benefits provide you and your family with financial protection and access to quality health care.
 CWRU medical plans cover expenses for pre-existing conditions.
 With Benelect, you have several medical plans and coverage levels from which to choose.
+Compare the plans using our new Health Plan Decision Tool.

 Preferred Provider Organization (PPO)